-We manufacture planting trays with UV-treated PVC plastic material.
-These planting trays have cell sizes as; 28, 50, 66, 160, 200, 204, and 288.
-These seedling trays for sale haves a perforation at the bottom of each cell to allow for water drainage and root aeration.
+We manufacture planting trays in Kenya with UV-treated PVC plastic material.
+These seed trays have cell sizes as; 28, 50, 66, 160, 200, 204, and 288.
+Our seedling trays for sale haves a perforation at the bottom of each cell to allow for water drainage and root aeration.
+The choice of the propagtion tray depends on the seed size, and final size of the seedlings at transplanting stage.
+The larger they are, then the choice will be for trays with larger cells.
+The lessor the cell sizes on a tray, the more they are.

 Planting trays for sale;